 The Actuarial Science Pre-Major

 To ensure excellence of actuarial science majors, students are admitted into the Department of Mathematics as Actuarial Science pre-majors.
-Students are admitted into the Actuarial Science major, when they have earn a grade of B or higher in the probability course and have a minimum GPA of 3.0.
+Students are admitted into the Actuarial Science major, when they have earned a grade of B or higher in the probability course and have a minimum GPA of 3.0.
 Students can be admitted into the major early (before completing probability) if they have passed of an Actuarial Exam.

 Students will complete the probability course during their second year, so students will typically be in the pre-major during their first two years.
 After students are admitted into the major, they will be permitted to enroll in courses in life contingencies, loss models, and the practicum course.